Fiction | Nonfiction | Speculative Fiction| Past Book Discussions

 The library's Fiction Book Club meets one Monday each month at 1 or 7 PM.
 All are welcome!
 Whenever possible copies of each title are borrowed from New Hampshire libraries in advance.
 Books are available for check out with your PPL card.

-Join us on Monday April 13 at 1pm in the MacLeod Room or 7pm in the Hilton Garden Room to discuss Necessary Lies by Diane Chamberlain.
+Join us on Monday September 14 at 1pm in the MacLeod Room or 7pm in the Hilton Garden Room to discuss The Edge of the Earth by Christina Schwarz (2013).

-Join us Monday, May 11at 1pm in the MacLeod Room or 7pm in the Hilton Garden Room to discuss Manuscript found in Accra by Paulo Coelho.
+Join us Monday, October 19 at 1pm in the MacLeod Room or 7pm in the Hilton Garden Room to discuss The Girls by Lori Lansens (2007).

-Join us Monday, June 8 at 1pm in the MacLeod Room or 7pm in the Hilton Garden Room to discuss The Wives of Los Alamos by Tarashea Nesbit.
+Join us Monday, November 9 at 1pm in the MacLeod Room or 7pm in the Hilton Garden Room to discuss Letters from Skye by Jessica Brockmole (2013).

 Nonfiction Book Discussions

-The group meets once a month at 7 PM.
+The library's Nonfiction Book Discussion Group meets once a month on Tuesdays at 7 PM.
 All are welcome!
 Whenever possible copies of each title are borrowed from New Hampshire libraries in advance.
 Books are available for check out with your PPL card.

-Join us on Tuesday March 17 at 7pm in the Hilton Garden Room to discuss Out of Order: Stories from the History of the Supreme Court by Sandra Day O'Connor.
+Join us on Tuesday August 18 at 7pm in the Hilton Garden Room to discuss How We Got to Now: Six Innovations That Made the Modern World by Steven Johnson.